we-make-websites/brush/eslint-config-module/README.md

-# 🔧 Eslint Config (Module)
+# 🔧 Eslint Config

-We Make Website's eslint rules and config for non-Webpack projects.
+We Make Website's eslint rules and config.

 ## Installation